CarlWright/cottage_watcher/README.md

 ### The System Specification File

-The file contains ERLAN term expressions, like {max, 12}., that set values that control the behavior of the Cottage Watcher applications.
+The file contains ERLANG term expressions, like **{max, 12}.**, that set values to control the behavior of the Cottage Watcher applications.

 An example of the file is shown below: